FranzEricSchneider/FranzEricSchneider.github.io/pages/righthand.md

 description: Piece-picking startup that I worked at out of college
 ---

-Although much of my work at [RightHand Robotics](https://www.righthandrobotics.com/) can't be shared publically, here are some fun moments over the years.
+Although much of my work at [RightHand Robotics](https://www.righthandrobotics.com/) can't be shared publicly, here are some fun moments over the years.

 ---